-It’s no surprise that minority voices took to the new format.
-Tanya Zuk founded Virtual Lesbian Looks (VLL) while working as a programming curator for the 2010-2011 film series.
+Graduate student Tanya Zuk founded Virtual Lesbian Looks (VLL) while working as a programming curator for the 2010-2011 film series.
 Having recently discovered the web series Anyone But Me, she pitched the idea of highlighting web series as part of Lesbian Looks.
 LGBTQ web series were not only gaining traction at traditional streaming services like Hulu, Vimeo, Amazon Prime, and the ever-present YouTube, but new platforms were being created like Open TV, lesbianmedia.tv, Revry, and tellofilms.
-VLL is meant to celebrate indie web series that are by and for queer women.
+VLL was created to celebrate indie web series that are by and for queer women.

 Tanya Zuk: BIO

 Tanya D. Zuk earned her bachelor’s degree in Integrated Media from Simmons College in 2005, completing an internship with Fish in the Hand Productions and several short films.
 After graduating, she worked in photography and marketing in Boston, Massachusetts.
 She returned to academia in 2009 to earn her master’s degree in Media Arts from the University of Arizona.